Basic Explanation of Section 312

 Penalties for Non-Compliance

-If you are found to be in non-compliance with Tier II Reporting regulations, you could be subject to fines of up to $27,500 per violation, per day.
+If you are found to be in non-compliance with Tier II Reporting regulations, you could be subject to fines of up to $32,500 per violation, per day.
+Each day counts as a separate violation.

 It makes sense to be compliant with SARA Title III Regulations.
 If there were ever any kind of emergency situation at your facility involving hazardous chemicals, local emergency responders would know how to respond because of the information you provided them with.
 They could get their jobs done with knowledge and efficiency.
 The community will be best prepared if your hazardous materials are reported to local and state agencies.